eibiflo/cf_cookiemanager/README.md

 Currently only German and English Available.

+1. Adding Typoscript Configuration in Template (Includes)
-1. Configure Frontend
+2. Configure Frontend
-2. Configure Category
+3. Configure Category
-3. Configure Service
+4. Configure Service

 <p align="right">(<a href="#readme-top">back to top</a>)</p>